Download: Time Is Money - Literally!

 The interesting thing however, with respect to time, is that it is always an additional cost, which we may fail to identify most of the time.

 Continuing with the example of the girl who has just graduated high school, she faces additional costs in time.
-Even though she spends actual money to go to college or start a business, she cannot avoid spending 4 years either in college, or running her business.
+Even though she spends actual money to go to university or start a business, she may not avoid spending 4 years either in university, or running her business.
 For her, time is also a cost, independent of the money she spends pursuing either of her options.

 It should be clear therefore that, in anything we do, whether we spend actual money or not, we always face an additional cost in time, and this cost also represents an opportunity cost.
 You can therefore spend money or time, or both.